 A Digital Hospital App we have been working on is another perfect example of CRM in healthcare.
 The system is comprehensive and provides end-to-end care to the patients.
 Here, patients can find a doctor and schedule an appointment without involving a go-between.
 They also have all their medical information stored in one place, so it is accessible to them 24/7.

-Unfortunately, we are not able to disclose the names of these platforms or to provide you with any visual evidence.
+Unfortunately, we are not able to disclose the names of these healthcare organizations or to provide you with any visual evidence.
 Yet, the idea is clear.

 You give patients maximum autonomy, and you receive a high level of patient engagement and satisfaction in return.